ensdomains/docs/frequently-asked-questions.md

 * 4 character .eth names: $160 in ETH per year.
 * 3 character .eth names $640 in ETH per year.

-3 and 4 character names have 'premium' pricing to reflect the small number of these names available.
+3 and 4 character names have higher pricing to reflect the small number of these names available.

 ### What kinds of behaviours are likely to result in losing ownership of a name?

-The permanent registrar is structured such that names, once issued, cannot be revoked so long as an active registration is maintained.
-At present, the root keyholders can replace the registrar contract with one that implements different rules; this is a capability we intend to revoke in the future, once we are certain that the permanent registrar contract is safe and free of major bugs.
+The .eth registrar is structured such that names, once issued, cannot be revoked so long as an active registration is maintained.